Explore the best UK universities for International Relations in 2026. Study global politics, diplomacy, and world affairs with top-ranked courses.

 Career Prospects After an International Relations Degree

-Graduates often pursue careers in diplomacy, international organisations, policy analysis, and global business.
+Graduates often move into careers in diplomacy, international business, journalism, policy analysis, or humanitarian work.
+Many work with governments, NGOs, and multinational corporations.
 Related subjects include Politics and Economics.

-Typical entry requirements range from AAA to AAB at A-level, often including humanities or social science subjects.
+Typical entry requirements range from AAA to AAB at A-level, usually including humanities or social sciences such as Politics, History, or Economics.
+Equivalent qualifications like IB or BTECs may also be accepted.

-Summary: Which International Relations Uni is Right for You?
+Summary: Which International Relations University Is Right for You?

 Aminah Barnes